c3inspire/c3inspire.github.io/inspire/spring2013.md

 layout: default
 title: C3 Inspire Spring 2013
 ---
-C3 held an "Inspire" event on March 28th at Wilfrid Laurier University starring 3 amazing and inspirational speakers, Martha Hall Findlay, Mike Kirkup, and Melissa Morgan.
-There was also be a networking session with people from UW, WLU and the Kitchener Waterloo community where participants could connect, collaborate and create afterwards.
+C3 held an "Inspire" event on March 28th at Wilfrid Laurier University starring 3 amazing and inspirational speakers: Martha Hall Findlay, Mike Kirkup, and Melissa Morgan.
+There was also a networking session with people from UW, WLU and the Kitchener Waterloo community in which participants could connect, collaborate, and create.

 <div class="row">
 	<div class="col-md-2"></div>